ample/kitchen1883-com/stories/__notes__/global-styles.md

 ## &lt;img>

-Images are set to `display: inline-block`.
+Images are set to `display: inline-block; vertical-align: middle;` to remove the default bottom white space.

 ## class="dark"